lyteword/chspurgeon-tod/volume-4/psalm-100.md

 **Verse 4.**

-1\.The privileges of access.
+1\.
+The privileges of access.

-2\.The duty of thankfulness.
+2\.
+The duty of thankfulness.

-3\.The reasons for enjoying both.
+3\.
+The reasons for enjoying both.

 **Verse 5.**

-1\.The inexhaustible fount—the goodness of God.
+1\.
+The inexhaustible fount—the goodness of God.

-2\.The ever-flowing stream—the mercy of God.
+2\.
+The ever-flowing stream—the mercy of God.

-3\.The fathomless oceansthe truth of God.
+3\.
+The fathomless oceansthe truth of God.
 "O the depths!" *W. Durban.*